jeraldrich/viminit/README.md

 # Viminal
 =======

-Viminal is a simple script that provides a VIM environment with a navigation menu, fuzzy search and automatic tag closing features similar to Textmate.
+Viminal is a simple script that provides a VIM environment with a navigation menu, fuzzy search and automatic tag closing features similar to Textmate using the least amount of plugins as possible.

 ## Installation